If you’re looking for a perfect getaway destination in Japan, Ibaraki prefecture is the place to be.

 If you’re visiting with kids, be sure to check out the playgrounds.

-There are several different areas designed for different age groups, so everyone can have fun.
+There are several different areas designed for different age groups so that everyone can have fun.

 Mount Tsukuba Hiking